top of page

 Toby Johnson

-• Dec 21
+• Dec 21, 2025

-• 5 min read
+• 9 min read

 You may rightly wonder why this is worthy of a blog, and thats very fair.

-Tuning a piano is a great skill which takes years to master.
-In victorian times ONLY two professional people were permitted the honour of entering the front door of a home, your doctor (or medical professional) and your piano tuner, all other trades went through the back tradesman's entrance.
-Something I pointed out to a very rude lady twenty years ago who opened the front door to her home (mansion) and said "good you are here, go round the back as all tradesman are to use the proper tradesman's entrance as per tradition with the period of my home, be quick its that way" this was said with a very patronising and rude attitude, best not to say that to a piano historian.
-I was as polite as possible "you are correct when this house was built all trades went to the tradesman entrance, but being a doctor and piano tuner was a highly regarded position and we were the only professionals to enter the front door, you have lovely carpets so I will remove my shoes here, or do you have covers as the stately homes where I work and enter the front door?".... her piano was below par for such a home!
+In victorian times piano tuning was a highly regarded job hence only two professional people were permitted the honour of entering the front door of a home, your doctor (or medical professional) and your piano tuner, all other trades went through the back tradesman's entrance.
+Something I pointed out to a very rude lady twenty years ago who opened the front door to her lovely home on the Burhill Estate in Walton (where the racing driver Bruce McLaren lived) and said "good you are here, now go round the back as all tradesman go and use the proper tradesman's entrance as per tradition with the period of my home, now be quick its that way" this was said with a very patronising and rude attitude, I was tempted to play her the these tune from the 80s TV show "Keeping up Appearances" as she had an air Hyacinth Bucket about her tone.
+Honestly it was best not to say that to a piano historian.
+I was as polite as possible "you are certainly correct when this house was built all tradesmen went to the tradesman entrance, but a doctor and piano tuner was a highly regarded person and we were the only professionals to enter the front door, you have lovely carpets so I will remove my shoes here, or do you have covers as the other stately homes where I work and always enter the front doo provider?".... her piano was below par for such a home!

 Back to tuning!